 Give more responsibility to help grow their roles and confidence.

 By doing this, you do several things in developing others.
 You give the student a sense of pride, and you develop trust and loyalty.

-Let them surprise you by their work and accomplishments.
+Let them surprise you with their work and accomplishments.

 Invest in Followers